-The COVID pandemic brought businesses several insights, from the strengths and weaknesses of their company culture to the strengths and weaknesses of their workplace technology.
-But one lesson stands out from the rest: For many organisations, success doesn’t depend on having all of their employees working in the office.
-The pandemic has given rise to the hybrid work model – the result of all the cultural and technological obstacles employers and employees were forced to overcome during the lockdowns.
+The COVID pandemic brought business several insights, from the strengths and weaknesses of their company culture to the strengths and weaknesses of their workplace technology.
+But one lesson stands out from the rest: For many organizations, success doesn’t depend on having all of their employees working in the office.
+The pandemic has given rise to the hybrid work model — the result of all the cultural and technological obstacles employers and employees were forced to overcome during the lockdowns.

 The majority of employees (54%) want it.
 Many employers aren’t so sure.
-As many as 40% of employees say their organisation has not yet communicated any vision for post-pandemic work, and 28% say they only received vague information.
+As many as 40% of employees say their organization has not yet communicated any vision for post-pandemic work, and 28% say they only received vague information.

 Meanwhile, as we reported in our e-book, How HR Leaders Can Support Employees Returning to Hybrid Work Models, the concept is gaining acceptance as a great way to meet employee preferences for continuing to work remotely while keeping them safe and continuing to run a thriving company.

 For HR leaders, the push toward a hybrid work model presents a once-in-a-lifetime challenge and opportunity.
 Gympass has developed resources that HR leaders can download to support the move into this new land of work.
 We’ve gathered some of the key points from those resources here.

 The Hybrid Work Model: It’s Not All or Nothing